Shwubbanub/Small-Projects--Complete/README.md

 # Small-Projects--Complete
-This is a small collection of small projects some of my friends I have been working on over the years, the versions included here are complete builds, but may be outdated.
+This is a collection of small projects some of my friends I have been working on over the years, the versions included here are complete builds, but may be outdated.

 Currently included: